SnowdenGather/SnowdenGather/README.md

 # Hey there!, welcome to my Profile <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="40">
 - :right_anger_bubble: My name is Daniel and this is my only profile that i have in <em>Github</em>.
-- :portugal: I'm Portuguese.
+- I'm Portuguese.
-- :boy: I'm 13 years old.
+- :boy: I'm 13 years old, born in <a>13/01/2009</a>
-- :loudspeaker: And yes SnowdenGather was inspired by <em>Edward Snowden</em> one of my favorite guys in Tech world.
+- :loudspeaker: And yes, the name that i use "SnowdenGather" was inspired by <em>Edward Snowden</em> one of my favorite guys in Tech world.

 ---